honeytrap/honeytrap-docs/docs/concepts/objects.md

 ---

 {% capture overview %}
-This part describes the common objects used in the Honeytrap framework.
+This part describes the common objects used in the HoneyTrap framework.
 {% endcapture %}